Cruise Scams

 To swindle is to get money or property from (another) under false pretenses.

-Confidence game refers to a swindle effected by gaining the confidence of the victim.
+Confidence game refers to a swindle made possible by gaining the confidence of the victim.

-Cruise scams are usually offers of a two or three night cruise for an unbelievable low price.
+Cruise swindles are usually offers of a two or three night cruise for an unbelievable low price.
 These offers are usually by postal mail but may also include e-mail.

 In addition, especially in tourist destinations with high foot traffic, you may see someone dressed in a cruise ship type uniform selling cruises for an unbelievable low price.

-Regardless of the offer, you will hear (what sounds like) a great reason to explain the low price.
+Regardless of the offer, you will hear what sounds like a great explanation as to why the price is low.

-You are often told that the low price is an introductory offer.
+You may hear that the low price is an introductory offer.
 You may also hear that the offer is limited in quantity or some other way.

 Additionally, call both the consumer protection division and the office of the Attorney General of the state from which you received the offer.